How to build a brand that stands out?

 Our social identities play a huge role in our purchasing behaviours.
 Whether we shop at Kmart or David Jones.
 The items we buy reaffirms our belonging to particular social groups.
 They also distance us from others.

 Another example is your choice of car.
 If you buy a Tesla, that purchase visibly demonstrates your active role in climate change and fighting pollution.
-It reinforces your identity in other people's minds and your own.
+It reinforces your identity in consumers minds and your own.

 Having a visible enemy makes it easy for customers to understand who and what your brand stands for and whether a purchase from you can also fit into their social identity.